MichaelTrumbull/restriction_enzyme_study/README.md

 ## Next Steps
 - Should try with MSA.
-- Use HMMER then esmb1 before putting it through network
+- Use HMMER then esmb1 before putting it through network Build modifications:
+- the target data represents the number of spaces between specified residues as a number at the end.
+What if I don't do that and just encode each N as [1,1,1,1].

 ## Other
 For poor remote connection use